 - DROP Handbook: A guide to the Deferred Retirement Option Plan.
 Know the specifics of this optional plan so you can decide if it's right for you. - Initial Lump-Sum Benefit (ILSB).
 Get information about another optional plan for eligible TRSL members. - Purchases & Transfers of Service Credit.
 Get information about the types of service credit eligible for purchase and transfer to TRSL and how the process works. - Designating a beneficiary.
 Learn how to designate a beneficiary and complete a beneficiary form. - TRSL Disability Retirement.
 Understand the eligibility requirements and the application process for a TRSL disability retirement. - Sick Leave & Conversion to Service Credit.
 Understand what happens to your unused sick and annual leave upon retirement. - Community Property & TRSL Benefits.
 Louisiana is a community property state.
-Find out what this means for you and your TRSL retirement benefits - Special Tax Notice Regarding TRSL Payments.
+Find out what this means for you and your TRSL retirement benefits. - Special Tax Notice Regarding TRSL Payments.
 Payments from TRSL may be subject to certain taxes.
 Find out how you may be affected. - Taking a Refund of Your Contributions.
 Specific provisions govern the withdrawal of your member contributions from TRSL.
-Make sure you know them. - Returning to Work after Retirement.
+Make sure you know them. - Social Security & TRSL Benefits.
+If you're counting on Social Security income in retirement, find out how certain federal laws could impact you. - Returning to Work after Retirement.
 Find out if your TRSL benefit will be impacted if you decide to return to work.